 From Here to Eternity (1953, Fred Zinnemann)

 Fred Zinnemann’s muted chronicle of Pearl Harbor in the days before the December 1941 attack was made in 1953 and recalls The Best Years of Our Lives -— despite holding the opposite scenario —- without the depth.
 It isn’t hard to see why it received so many accolades.
-What’s most striking about it is its sense of naturalism, which at times is as sobering and magically poignant as what was witnessed in some of Hal Ashby’s best work twenty years later.
+What’s most striking about it is its sense of naturalism, which at times is as sobering and magically poignant as what would be witnessed in some of Hal Ashby’s best work twenty years later.

 Nevertheless, I can’t see the film as anything close to great cinema.
 With the exception of two short sequences — one on a beach and one involving a cigarette — Zinnemann’s visuals are unimpressive and uninvolving.
 If one makes the case that the film -— since it doesn’t have a linear story and covers the progress of several different characters —- is intended to be realism and not drama, I’m still stricken by what seems like the interest of the cast in the material and the lack thereof in the director.
 Someone could have done something outstanding with this; meanwhile, Zinnemann wastes creative energy on tangents, like those involving Ernest Borgnine as a cantankerous, anti-Semitic piano player, that seem futile.